 For instance, if you have an apple body shape or a pear shape, the excess abdominal weight of an apple shape is associated with more cardiovascular risks and metabolic disease.
 “Also, with things like obstructive sleep apnea, neck circumference seems to be important.
 It all goes way beyond just BMI.”

 How people of color can advocate for their health

 Since BMI originated with the measurements of European men, we know that it leaves a wide range of people out of the equation.
 However, since it’s just one piece of information, Dr. Heinberg recommends getting the full picture of your health.

-“What’s helpful about this study is that it helps illustrate that BMI should not just be used to determine if someone is healthy, unhealthy, lean or obese.
+“What’s helpful about this study is that it helps illustrate that BMI should not just be used to determine if someone is healthy, unhealthy, lean or has obesity.
 Instead, it should be considered as another vital sign.
 If a provider sees someone with an elevated BMI, particularly if they’re from a subpopulation that is at higher risk for Type 2 diabetes, that should suggest doing some lab work and making additional assessments.
-It would also be good to discuss any factors that can keep a patient out of that pre-diabetic or full diabetic range.”
+It would also be good to discuss any factors that can keep a person out of that range of prediabetes or diabetes.”
 These factors might include sleep habits, stress management, dietary changes and increased physical activity.

 If you already know that your family has a history of diabetes, high blood pressure or other health concerns, discuss it with your provider.
 The more information they have, the better equipped they are to monitor your health and help you manage any conditions.

 “If your physician is not assessing these things, it would absolutely be a good thing to say, ‘I know my family has a history of diabetes,’ or ‘I know that because of my ethnicity, I am at higher risk.
 Is this something that should be monitored?’”

 The main thing to keep in mind about BMI